 In the microarray production process, many systematic and random errors are introduced.
 These errors are masking the biological variation in which we are interested.
 Normalization is the process of removing all this non-biological variation.
-As described in the previous section, microarrays is a tool used to estimate the amount of mRNA for a gene across different conditions.
+As described in Section 1, microarrays are tools used to estimate the amount of mRNA for a gene across different conditions.
 For such an estimation, we rely on two intensity values per spot, one for every channel.
-In a very simple approach, according to [6], every intensity value can be modelled as:
+In a very simple approach, according to Kepler, Crosby, and Morgan (2002), every intensity value can be modelled as: